-Alone in the world and full dark is falling soon, and he listens to the stupid cars and trucks pass by, their hypnotic low rumble, the severity and austerity.
-He leans in toward the unsettling traffic from just behind the curb, absolutely motionless and expressionless.
-The tortured pistons, the sonic crush of city buses, the precise whir of hybrids, all create a tonal drone and hypnotic rhythm.
+Alone in the world and full dark is falling soon, and he listens to the stupid cars and trucks pass by, their low rumble, the severity and austerity.
+He leans in toward the traffic from just behind the curb, motionless and expressionless.
+The tortured pistons, the sonic crush of city buses, the precise whir of hybrids, all create a hypnotic drone.
 Birds chirp counterpoint during lulls.
 Melody is everywhere, and he gets it, for hours.

-The wind rustles beleaguered eucalyptus leaves and palm tree fronds overhead, lifts his sighs away, to somewhere far beyond that one barking dog.
+The wind rustles eucalyptus leaves and palm tree fronds, lifts his sighs away, to somewhere far beyond that one barking dog.
 The wind runs through the thinning platinum hair on the sides and back of his shiny black head.
 It moves the dirty gray fleece draped over his straight-backed, soft-in-the-middle body.
 He tastes dust, car oil, exhaust.

 His dark eyes stay mostly motionless too, as he sees obdurate cityscape of wire and poles, bowed chain-link and high cinderblock fences, sometimes a roadside altar to the dead.
 He's set back from the road on Swan between Fifth and Broadway, in front of the Poet's Corner neighborhood, where it's easy to imagine all the dreams, hopes and money long ago pumped into this area.
 He searches for beauty on streets designed solely for automobile comfort.
 It can't be easy.